jonfru/jonfru.github.io/index.markdown

 I am a Clarendon Scholar and the recipient of a John Moussouris scholarship in mathematics.\
 I completed my master's degrees at the Hebrew University of Jerusalem under the supervision of [Zlil Sela](http://www.ma.huji.ac.il/~zlil/). \
 \
-My research is in geometric group theory and I my work explores connections between geometry, topology and profinite rigidity. \
+My research is in geometric group theory and my work explores connections between geometry, topology and profinite rigidity. \
-I am also interested in model theory and mathematical logic (from a group theoretic point of view). \
+I am also interested in model theory and mathematical logic (mostly from a group theoretic point of view). \
 \
 **Research papers:**
 >Characterising surface groups by their virtual second betti number (with an appendix by [Ismael Morales](https://www.maths.ox.ac.uk/people/ismael.morales)). \